Meet our Students

 Awards and Honours

-2020 Anthony P. Cunliffe Award 2019 Best Paper Award at the 16th International Conference on Management, Tehran, Iran Refereed Conference Papers
+Best Paper Award in OB & HRM, 16th International Conference on Management in Tehran, Iran Refereed Publications

-Bahmani, M. & Alavi, S. B., (2019).
+Bahmani, M. & Alavi, S. B., (2019, December).
 Emergent States Phenomenon in Behavioral Processes of the Board of Directors: A Theoretical Framework for Analyzing Antecedents and Consequences.
-In 16th International Conference on Management, Tehran, Iran.
+Paper presented at the 16th International Conference on Management, Tehran, Iran.
+(In Persian)

 -